Myth 1: Getting the flu jab will give you the flu.

 Not necessarily, no. The strains of flu change a lot and so the World Health Organization (WHO) meets every year to decide what strains of the virus the vaccine needs to protect against.
 This means that every year the vaccine is updated to match as closely as possible to the current season’s flu virus.
 This is so that people who choose to have the vaccine are protected from the flu as much as possible for that year.

-Myth 4: It’s only worth getting the vaccine once you’re unwell with the flu.
+Myth 4: It’s only worth getting the vaccine once you have flu.

 Actually no – once you’re already ill with the flu, it’s best not to get the vaccine.
 Common side-effects of any vaccine may include a slight headache and sore arm.
 And if you’re feeling unwell, your healthcare professional may ask you to wait until you feel better before you have the flu vaccine.
 You won’t be protected until about two weeks after you have the vaccine, so it’s best to get it while you’re well.